bbauska/Coursera-Bootstrap/readme.md

 Notice that I have four here and then seven here, so that total occupies 11 columns.

 I have left one column empty.
-I\'ll come back later to apply an offset to take care of the extra column.
+I&apos;ll come back later to apply an offset to take care of the extra column.

 This is column seven, and then col-sm-5 to the second one.